Bachelor of Arts in Anthropology

-Career tracks in anthropology do not all focus on academic teaching jobs.
-Anthropologists also work in a broad array of fields, from government and human services to manufacturing and retail industries.
+Anthropologists work in a broad array of fields, from government and human services to manufacturing and retail industries.
 These occupations may involve the following: conducting research, implementing policy, teaching, or providing expertise in the areas of health, development, education, or the corporate world.
-Some job opportunities require an advanced degree (MA or PhD) while others do not.
+Some job opportunities require an advanced degree (MA or PhD).

 Examples of possible employers in each sub-field include:

 - Museum and historical society curators and administrators

 - Public policy institute

 - Large private consulting firms